 Cross-Browser Testing with BrowserStack

-At Tivix, most of us use Macs for web development, but we regularly need to verify that our code is working across different browsers and operating systems.
+At Tivix, most of us use Macs for frontend and backend web development, but we regularly need to verify that our code is working across different browsers and operating systems.

 One possible solution is to set up a virtual machine (e.g., install Parallels or Boot Camp) and buy a version of Windows to test a browser like Internet Explorer.
 This works until we need to test a different version of Windows than the one we purchased and installed.
 Then we would need to create new environments for each operating system.
 If we did that, we would then face the challenge of testing different browsers and their different versions.
 The number of possible combinations of operating system, browser, and version can get pretty large.